Xangis/AlgoRhythmia/README.md

 A prebuilt installer for Windows is available in the installer folder.

-No samples are included in this project.
+76 royalty-free samples created by me are included in this project.
 Your best source of free .wav samples is http://freewavesamples.com and that's where all of the original samples came from.
-However, that site has far more samples than were ever included in AlgoRhythmia thanks massive growth of the sample library in 2015.
+However, that site has far more samples than were ever included in AlgoRhythmia thanks massive growth of the free sample library in 2015.

+## Problems

+The app does not currently build.
+There are some missing files that need to be tracked down.

+In the installer version, saving and loading of data files does not currently work.
+The app uses XML files to save and load data, but they aren't written correctly.